 It doesn’t matter how far away your child is, you can still communicate as if they were in the next room.
 Due to the technological developments in recent years, you don’t have to worry about going weeks or even months without seeing your child once they move to college.
 Your child will always be at the other end of your cell phone, so be prepared for morning phone calls asking how to make eggs or late-night texts about how to work the washing machine and dryer.

-Similarly, you can use video chat features such as FaceTime or Skype on your smartphone or laptop so that you can always check in with your child while they are away.
+Similarly, you can use video chat features such as FaceTime or Zoom meetings so that you can always check in with your child while they are away.
 By doing a video chat, you will feel like you have seen them.
 Years ago, sending your child off to college meant not seeing them very often.
 If you’re struggling with their absence, then you should embrace everything that technology has to offer.
 You may even find that you end up speaking to and seeing your child more while they’re at college than you did when you were both living under the same roof.

 A great way to cope with your child going to college is to make plans with them in advance.
 Just because they don’t live at home with you anymore doesn’t mean that you have to stop spending time together.
 While this may not be as achievable if they’re moving to a college that’s a significant distance away, you may be surprised at the different opportunities there are for visits.

 While it’s important that you don’t just show up on campus during the school year without letting your child know, you can make plans to go visit them when their college is hosting their “family weekend” visits.
 This is a great opportunity for you to head over to your child’s college to spend some time with them while also getting a look at their new home.
 Seeing that they are happy and safe in the college environment can really put your mind at ease and make you feel better about the situation.

 You’ll also be glad to know that the academic year is divided by different holiday seasons so it’s only a matter of weeks until your child is heading home to enjoy Thanksgiving, winter vacation, and spring break with you and the rest of the family.